Harvest Your Christmas Tree in the Willamette National Forest

 To help you enjoy this seasonal tradition, we've put together an easy, four-step guide for harvesting your Willamette Valley tree this year.

-Start by viewing U.S. Forest Service maps that show where you can harvest trees in each of its ranger districts.
+Start by viewing U.S. Forest Service maps that show where you can harvest trees in each of the Willamette National Forest's ranger districts.

-• Steer clear of private land and wilderness areas
+• Steer clear of private land and wilderness areas.

-• Ensure you're at least 300 feet from campgrounds, 100 feet from streams or lakes, and 50 feet from trails and paved roads
+• Ensure you're at least 300 feet from campgrounds, 100 feet from streams or lakes, and 50 feet from trails and paved roads.

-• Trees can be up to 15 feet tall
+• Trees can be up to 15 feet tall.

 A snowy Willamette National Forest / Photo by Hallie White